What is in the MoMA Archives?

 How do I schedule an appointment with the MoMA Archives?

 You may request an appointment using our online form.
-Our reading room is open on Tuesday, Wednesday, Thursday, and Friday afternoons from 1:00 to 5:00 p.m.
+Our reading room is open on Wednesday and Thursday afternoons, from 1:00 to 5:00 p.m., by appointment.
 Please note that the appointment schedule tends to fill up a week or two in advance, sometimes more.

 Before scheduling an appointment, we ask that researchers consult the finding aids (inventories) to collections in our holdings and send us a list of the specific folders they want to view during their visit.
 Researchers can keyword search across all of our finding aids on our holdings page.
 A search will produce a list of those finding aids that include the search term entered.
 You will then need to open each finding aid separately and search within for more detailed information, including the relevant folder or item numbers.
 When requesting an appointment, researchers should provide the collection title and folder identifier only (ex.
 Dorothy Miller Papers, I.14.a-c).